FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 can be blocked temporarily, or even permanently.
 Implementations SHOULD limit the total number of peers being provisioned at the same time.
 We note that there is no requirement to allow all peers to connect without limit.
-Instead, poeers are provisioned at the discretion of the network being accessed, which may permit or deny those devices based on reasons which are not explained to those devices.
+Instead, peers are provisioned at the discretion of the network being accessed, which may permit or deny those devices based on reasons which are not explained to those devices.